Yōsui Inoue: 1975–1990

 In 1982, Hokkaido-based Inoue's then-backing band called Anzen Chitai made debut, and he contributed lyrics for their materials composed by a group's frontman Koji Tamaki.
 One of them, "Wine　Red no Kokoro" was released as a single in 1983 and led the group to fame.
 It reached the number-one on the chart in a following year and became a massive hit, selling more than a 600,000 copies.
 The song won the 26th Japan Record Award for "Gold Prize", and has been well known as a signature song for the group.
 Inoue also wrote the lyrics for some of the group's subsequent releases, including a song "Koi no Yokan" that became the second top-ten hit for the band.
 Also in 1984, Inoue contributed another number-one hit "Kazari ja Nai no yo Namida wa" for a pop idol Akina Nakamori.
 In addition, Inoue himself scored the top-ten hit "Isso Serenade" in a same year, four his compositions dominated the Japanese singles chart at the same week in December 1984.

 His subsequent studio album called 9.5 Carats is a blockbuster that features "Isso Serenade" and his own renditions of above mentioned hit singles.
 The album mainly consists of his compositions (some of them were co-written by other composers or lyricists such as Tamaki, Yumi Matsutoya, and Takashi Matsumoto) that he already contributed for other performers including Kenji Sawada, Yutaka Mizutani and Inoue's spouse Seri Ishikawa.
 It topped the Oricon chart and became one of the most commercially successful LP in Japan during 1985.
 He carried out the concert with Anzen Chitai again, and also released a single "Natsu no Owari no Harmony" (written and sung by Inoue and Tamaki) together.
 Their concert held at Jingu Stadium was aired on TV, and later its live recordings were released as the album and the video.

+In 1988, Yōsui Inoue voiced Mac Tonight in the Japanese commercials.